agoda-com/cicd/README.md

 6. Click `Commit changes` button and `Create pull request`
 7. Wait for `pull_request` workflow to be triggered and run test

-## How could we fix when some test failed?
+## How could we fix when some tests failed?
 1. Go back to `Code` tab
 2. Select `update-greeting` branch
 3. Go to `tests` directory and select `erver.test.js` file